HNLMS Friesland (P842): History

 The vessel was built in the Romanian shipyards, in Galati, by the Dutch firm Damen Group.
 The keel laying took place on 26 November 2009 and the launching on 4 November 2010.
 The ship was put into service on 22 January 2013.

 On 26 April 2012, Friesland assisted in the rescue of a sail training vessel off Iona while participating in an international exercise.

 In November 2015 Friesland, and elements of the United States Coast Guard, cooperated in the seizure of $17 million of cocaine.
 The operation was part of Operation Caribbean Venture, under the overall command of the Royal Netherlands Navy.
 In March 2016, the ship shadowed the Russian destroyer Vice-Admiral Kulakov as the destroyer neared Dutch waters.

-On 20 September 2018 Friesland intercepted a go-fast with its NH-90.
+On 20 September 2018 Friesland intercepted a go-fast with its NH90 NFH.
 The cargohold of the go-fast contained 900 kg of cocaine.
 The passengers of the boat were delivered to the United States Coast Guard.
+That same year Friesland also visited Havana.

+In September 2023 it was reported that Friesland had become the first vessel to utilize the high-capacity shore power supply at Damen Shiprepair Vlissingen, after docking at the yard for maintenance.

+In January 2025 Friesland shadowed the Russian Kilo-class submarine Novorossiysk and the Russian corvette Boikiy while they were passing through the Dutch exclusive economic zone of the North Sea.